KevinMarquette/kevinmarquette.github.io/_posts/2016-11-06-powershell-hashtable-everything-you-wanted-to-know-about.md

                 }
     }

 Even if you don't know JSON, you should be able to see what you are looking for.
-Powershell 5.0 did add a `Format-Custom` command for structured data like this but I still like the JSON view better.
+There is a `Format-Custom` command for structured data like this but I still like the JSON view better.

 ## Creating objects